cashapp/blip/docs/v1.0/intro/plans.md

 When you write a plan that collects replication lag, the plan works everywhere because domains specify _which_ metrics to collect, not necessarily _how_ to collect them.

 The third problem arises from cost and storage limits: if everything was fast and free, you would collect all metrics every 1 second.
-But this is (almost) never done because it requires signfiicant storage and processing, which lead to significant costs.
+But this is (almost) never done because it requires significant storage and processing, which lead to significant costs.
 Instead, the norm is collecting all metrics every 10, 20, or 30 seconds.
 But even 10 seconds is too long for a busy database because, for example, at only 5,000 QPS, that resolution averages out the metrics for 50,000 queries.